OHDSI/OMOP-Queries/md/Condition_Occurence.md

 | condition_num_75percentile | 58 |

-CO19 :Counts of condition occurrence records stratified by observation month
+CO19: Counts of condition occurrence records stratified by observation month
 ---

 This query is used to count the condition occurrence records stratified by observation month.